Claire Lomas

+Jordan was announced on 30 August 2024.
+This was later confirmed as a microlight accident.

 Background

-Before 2007, Lomas worked as an event rider, producing and competing horses in Eye Kettleby, near Melton Mowbray in Leicestershire, UK.
+Before 2007, Lomas worked as an event rider, producing and competing horses in Eye Kettleby, near Melton Mowbray in Leicestershire, United Kingdom.
+She also worked as a chiropractor.
 She competed at Advanced level in British Eventing.
 While competing at Osberton Horse Trials in Nottinghamshire in May 2007 she had an accident, colliding with a tree, which resulted in broken ribs puncturing her lungs and causing pneumonia; multiple fractures on her neck; and a spinal cord injury causing paralysis from the chest down.
 After a speedy recovery at the Sheffield Northern General Hospital's Spinal Injuries Unit, due to the spinal cord injury on T4 thoracic vertebrae Lomas was left without the use of her legs and lack of general sensation in lower part of her body.

-Despite the injuries that left her with paraplegia, her condition has improved rapidly due to medical rehabilitation treatments and being active in sports (gym exercising, horse riding, skiing and swimming).
-Lomas also credits the high level of support and understanding she receives from her husband Dan and becoming a mother as she gave birth to her daughter Maisie in February 2011.
+Despite the injuries that left her with paraplegia, her condition improved rapidly due to medical rehabilitation treatments and being active in sports (gym exercising, horse riding, skiing and swimming).
+Lomas also credited the high level of support and understanding she received from her husband Dan and becoming a mother as she gave birth to her daughter Maisie in February 2011.

-This progress and support stimulated Lomas not to become depressed but instead to run various campaigns and fundraising events publicly during 2008–2012 in order to acquire equipment for her rehabilitation and raise funds for research into spinal cord repair for the British charity Spinal Research, for which Lomas is an Ambassador for their Saddle Up Campaign for horse riders.
+This progress and support stimulated Lomas not to become depressed but instead to run various campaigns and fundraising events publicly during 2008–2012 in order to acquire equipment for her rehabilitation and raise funds for research into spinal cord repair for the British charity Spinal Research, for which Lomas was an Ambassador for their Saddle Up Campaign for horse riders.

 After intensive and continuous rehabilitative exercising and therapy, Lomas reported she gained improvements in core strength.
-However, her lower body motoric abilities are still impaired and she has to use a wheelchair to stay mobile in everyday life.
+However, her lower body motoric abilities were still impaired and she had to use a wheelchair to stay mobile in everyday life.